Jake Fraley Player Props: Reds vs. Phillies

-On Friday, Jake Fraley (on the back of going 1-for-4 with an RBI) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 3:05 PM ET.
+The Cincinnati Reds and Jake Fraley, who went 0-for-1 with an RBI last time in action, battle Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:05 PM ET.

-In his most recent appearance, he went 1-for-4 with an RBI against the Cubs.
+In his last game he had a hitless performance (0-for-1 with an RBI) against the Phillies.

 Jake Fraley Game Info & Props vs. the Phillies